mrblackistone/DEV/Azure OpenAI/AOAI and PubSec Info Assistant.md

 ## Mathematical Concepts

-- **Vector** - A vector is a quantity that has a magnitude and direction.
+- **Vector** - A quantity that has a magnitude and direction.
+- **Dimensions** - The number of independent parameters or coordinates that are needed for defining the position of a point that is constrained to be in a given mathematical space.
+- **Vector database** - A <a href="https://learn.microsoft.com/en-us/azure/cosmos-db/vector-database">vector database</a> is a database designed to store and manage vectors.
+- **Cosine similarity** - Azure OpenAI embeddings rely on <a href="https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/understand-embeddings">cosine similarity</a> to compute similarity between documents and a query.

+More details ...

+- **Vector**
-   - Think of it as an arrow that has a defined length and points in a specific direction.
+   - Think of a vector as an arrow that has a defined length and points in a specific direction from a given starting point.
-   - In OpenAI, a vector is represented as an array (ordered list) of floating point numbers.
+   - In OpenAI, a vector is represented as an array (ordered list) of floating point numbers, such as: [-0.344243, 1.432833, -0.002331]
    - The length of the array corresponds to the number of dimensions.
+The example on the previous line is 3-dimensional.
-   - For instance, the array [3.0, 4.0] corresponds to a 2-vector (two-dimensional vector) having magnitude (length) 5 (because 3: 4 :5 is a pythagorean triple, as 3<sup>2</sup> + 4<sup>2</sup> = 5<sup>2</sup>).
+   - For instance, the array [3.0, 4.0] corresponds to a 2-vector (2-dimensional vector) having magnitude (length) 5 (because 3: 4 :5 is a pythagorean triple, as 3<sup>2</sup> + 4<sup>2</sup> = 5<sup>2</sup>).
    - A graphical representation of a two-dimensional vector is shown below.

 <center><br><br><img src="images/Vector 3-4.png" width=25%><br>Figure xx: A 2-vector where v<sub>1</sub> = (3, 4)<br><br></center>

-- **Dimensions** - Dimensions are the number of coordinates required to identify a location in a given space.
+- **Dimensions**
-   - For instance, identifying a specific location along the number line requires just one number, and therefore the number line is one-dimensional.
+   - Identifying a specific location along the number line requires just one number.
+Therefore, the number line is one-dimensional.
    - The ada 2 embedding model has 1,536 dimensions, which is much larger than the two-dimensional example above, and is impossible for a person to visualize.
    - These larger dimensional spaces are what allow for the intricacies and nuances of language to be captured more accurately when embedding or training.
    - In order to compare vectors, they must be the same number of dimensions.
 As such, for a given embedding model and version, each embedding will have the same number of dimensions regardless of the number of tokens it represents.
-- **Vector database** - A <a href="https://learn.microsoft.com/en-us/azure/cosmos-db/vector-database">vector database</a> is a database designed to store and manage vector embeddings.
+- **Vector database**
    - Vector embeddings are mathematical representations of data in a high-dimensional space.
    - In this space, each dimension corresponds to a feature of the data, and in some cases tens of thousands of dimensions might be used to represent sophisticated data.
    - A vector's position in this space represents its characteristics.
    - Words, phrases, or entire documents, and images, audio, and other types of data can all be vectorized.
    - These vector embeddings are used in similarity search, multi-modal search, recommendations engines, large languages models (LLMs), etc.
-- **Cosine similarity** - Azure OpenAI embeddings rely on <a href="https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/understand-embeddings">cosine similarity</a> to compute similarity between documents and a query.
+- **Cosine similarity**
    - From a mathematic perspective, cosine similarity measures the cosine of the angle between two vectors projected in a multidimensional space.
    - This measurement is beneficial because if two documents are far apart by Euclidean distance due to size they could still have a smaller angle between them and therefore a higher computed cosine similarity.
    - Note that OpenAI embeddings are <a href="https://platform.openai.com/docs/guides/embeddings/frequently-asked-questions">normalized to length 1</a>, which means that cosine similarity can be computed a bit faster using only a dot product, and that cosine similarity and Euclidean distance will result in identical rankings.